Using external services with Sourcegraph

 - A second Redis instance for storing cache data.

-- A MinIO instance that serves as a local S3-compatible object storage to hold user uploads before they can be processed.
+sourcegraph/blobstoreinstance that serves as a local S3-compatible object storage to hold user uploads before they can be processed.
 This data is for temporary storage and content will be automatically deleted once processed.

 See the following guides to use an external or managed version of each service type.

 - See Using your own PostgreSQL server to replace the bundled PostgreSQL instances.

 - See Using your own Redis server to replace the bundled Redis instances.

 - See Using a managed object storage service (S3 or GCS) to replace the bundled blobstore instance.

 - See Using an external Jaeger instance to replace the bundled Jaeger instance.

 - Amazon Web Services: AWS RDS for PostgreSQL, Amazon ElastiCache, and S3 for storing user uploads.

 - Google Cloud: Cloud SQL for PostgreSQL, Cloud Memorystore, and Cloud Storage for storing user uploads.